akhileshmusuku/myRetail/README.md

 ```

-To scale the product application, Launch another instance of product application on a different port using below:
+To scale the product application, Launch another instance of product application on a different port using below command:

 ```
 java -jar -Dserver.port={any unused port} product-0.0.1-SNAPSHOT.jar